augustinewigle/poth-analysis/README.md

 ## studyList.rds

 Dataframe with information about all studies from the database.
-Used in sir_analysis.R and examples.R
+Used in poth_analysis.R and examples.R

 ## allNMAs.rds

-List of all NMAs peformed in the analyse.R file.
-Used in sir_analysis.R and examples.R
+List of all NMAs performed in the analyse.R file.
+Used in poth_analysis.R and examples.R

-## sir_analysis.R
+## poth_analysis.R

-Script to calculate SIR for the database of NMAs and perform exploratory analysis, make plots
+Script to calculate POTH for the database of NMAs and perform exploratory analysis, make plots

 ## examples.R